stolostron/grafana-dashboard-loader/README.md

 # grafana-dashboard-loader

-The grafana-dashboard-loader is a small HTTP reverse proxy.
+The grafana-dashboard-loader is loader to load the grafana dashboards.

 ## Usage